olimic/GEMF/README.md

 # GEMF
-Tools for the map file format GEMF
+Tools for the map file format GEMF.
+See branch v1.0.0.0